uhasker/getting-things-done-in-next-js/src/chapter4/06-web-forms.md

 There are two HTML elements at play here - `<input>` and `<label>`.

 The form control is represented by the `<input>` element.
-It has a lot of various attributes, but the two most important ones (apart from the `id` attribute) are the `type` and `name` attribute.
+It has a lot of possible attributes, but the two most important ones (apart from the `id` attribute) are the `type` and `name` attribute.

 The `type` attribute represents the type of the form control.
-For example a plaintext input field would have the type `text` while a checkbox would have the type `checkbox` (big surprise).
+For example, a plaintext input field would have the type `text` while a checkbox would have the type `checkbox` (big surprise).

 The `name` attribute specifies a name for the form control.
 This attribute is important when submitting the form (usually by clicking the submit button) as it will identify the submitted value.

 The label is represented by the `<label>` element.
-The `for` attribute of the label must be an ID for a form control.
+The `for` attribute of the label must be an ID of a form control.
 In this case the ID of the `<input>` element is `name` and therefore the `for` attribute of the `<label>` element has `name` as its value.

 Now let's add the form control for the email.